iPhone 12 Pro Discontinued

 The 6.1-inch iPhone 12 Pro features a resolution of 2532 x 1170 with 460 pixels per inch, while the 6.7-inch iPhone 12 Pro Max has a resolution of 2778 x 1284 with 458 pixels per inch, equating to more than 3.4 million pixels.

-There's also a fingerprint resistant oleophobic coating and support for Haptic Touch, which provides haptic feedback when interacting with the display.
+There's also a fingerprint-resistant oleophobic coating and support for Haptic Touch, which provides haptic feedback when interacting with the display.
+Haptic Touch is enabled through a smaller Taptic Engine in the 2020 iPhones.

 This year's displays are protected by a "Ceramic Shield" material that Apple says delivers four times better drop protection.
 The Ceramic Shield display cover is made by infusing nano-ceramic crystals into glass, which Apple says required quite a bit of work because ceramic is not transparent.